 Figure 2 illustrates the logic block architecture.
-Each logic block contains control terms, a PAL array, a PLA array, and
+Each logic block contains control terms, a PAL array, a PLA array, and 16 macrocells.

-16 macrocells.
 The six control terms can individually be configured as either SUM or PRODUCT terms, and are used to control the preset/reset and output enables of the 16 macrocells' flip-flops.
 In addition, two of the control terms can be used as clock signals (see Macrocell Architecture section for details).
-The PAL array consists of a programmable AND array with a fixed OR array, while the PLA array consists of a programmable AND array with a programmable OR array.
+The PAL array consists of a programmable AND array with a fixed OR array, while the PLA array consists of a programmable OR array.
 The PAL array provides a high speed path through the array, while the PLA array provides increased product term density.

 Each macrocell has five dedicated product terms from the PAL array.
-The pin-to-pin t{PD} of the XCR5032C device through the PAL array is 6 ns.
-This performance is equivalent to the fastest 5volt CPLD available today.
+The pin-to-pin t{PD} of the XCR3032C device through the PAL array is 8 ns.
 If a macrocell needs more than five product terms, it simply gets the additional product terms from the PLA array.
 The PLA array consists of 32 product terms, which are available for use by all 16 macrocells.
-The additional propagation delay incurred by a macrocell using one or all 32 PLA product terms is just 2 ns.
-So the total pin-to-pin t{PD} for the XCR5032C using six to 37 product terms is 8 ns (6 ns for the PAL + 2 ns for the PLA).
+The additional propagation delay incurred by a macrocell using one or all 32 PLA product terms is just 2.5 ns.
+So the total pin-to-pin t{PD} for the XCR3032C using six to 37 product terms is 10.5 ns (8 ns for the PAL + 2.5 ns for the PLA).